realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Save alarm/volume settings on SD

 If this is checked, alarm and volume settings are stored on the SD card.
-This helps to minimize write operations to the internal flash memory and to prolong the lifetime of your clock.
+This helps to minimize write operations to the internal flash memory and to prolong the lifetime of your TCD.
 See [Flash Wear](#flash-wear).

 ## Appendix B: Sensor wiring